robang74/redfishos/logo/README.md

 >
 > These artworks should be considered protected under the copyright and trademark laws, and all rights are reserved.
 Therefore, the RedFish logo cannot be used unless it has received written permission from the author: check [here](../#license).

+The logo and the motto have been proposed to specifically fit the taste and expectations of the [marketing targets](../marketing.md#marketing-targets): Linux embedded engineers in their middle-life age who are looking for an old-good-days simple and powerful tool to cope with mobile devices initially tailored for Android.

 ---

 The two parts of these artworks can be separately used as RedFish OS logo and therefore are protected separately.